-- The general knowledge test, taken by all applicants - The passenger transport test, taken by all bus driver applicants - The air brakes test, which you must take if your vehicle has air brakes - The combination vehicles test, which is required if you want to drive combination vehicles - The hazardous materials test, required if you want to haul hazardous material or waste in amounts which require placarding - The tanker test, required if you want to haul liquids in bulk - The doubles/triples test, required if you want to pull double or triple trailers
+- The general knowledge test, taken by all applicants; - The passenger transport test, taken by all bus driver applicants; - The air brakes test, which you must take if your vehicle has air brakes; - The combination vehicles test, which is required if you want to drive combination vehicles; - The hazardous materials test which is required if you want to haul hazardous material or waste in amounts that require placarding; - The tanker test if you want to haul liquids in bulk; and - The doubles/triples test which is required if you want to pull double or triple trailers. - The school bus test if you want to drive a school bus.